Adam Vincent Clarke

 Adam draws inspiration through storytelling and folk tradition; seeking out nuances of language, instrumentation, performance style, and coupling this in his writing.
 He seeks to initiate a dialogue through performance, pursuing work that confronts and connects, often composing with a tone of gewaltsame Schönheit (violent beauty).
 His music presents distant stories, images, and vibrant abstractions of an interpersonal nature.
 This desire for dialogue and story led him to the world of ballet, contemporary dance, theatre, and chamber music.
 Adam realizes creative concepts, through independent projects and his dance-theatre company Âmok/Âmok.

-‘Y Tú’ (2018) & ‘I don’t (we) know‘ are ballet pieces created in tandem with choreographer Daniel Domenech for the Royal Ballet of Flanders.
-These works combine live instruments with soundscapes & recorded dialogues from people all around the world, from battlefields to the beaches of Crete, all abstracted and weaved together into cohesive works of stage, movement, and music.
+For the Royal Ballet of Flanders, he created Y Tú (2018) and I don’t (we) know in tandem with Spanish choreographer, Daniel Domenech.
+These works combine live instruments with soundscapes and recorded dialogues from people all around the world, from battlefields to the beaches of Crete, all abstracted and weaved together into cohesive works of the stage, movement, and music.
 ‘Three Memories’ released by the Four Aces Guitar Quartet in 2016 through Antarctica Records provided Adam with his start in Europe.